-Objective: To promote a safe , accessible, and efficient transportation network designed to serve residents, businesses, industries, and the general public.
-Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Support projects designed to improve safety and capacity along travel corridors and to manage congestion. Х Support projects designed to increase connectivity in the transportation network. Х Utilize the Rural Roads program to maintain safe and effective transportation options while preserving the character of rural roads in Washington County. Х Work with VDOT to develop access management corridor plans along segments of highways where commercial or industrial growth is anticipated. Х Objective: To participate in long range transportation planning efforts with partner agencies to ensure the needs of Washington County residents are met.
-Timefr ame (Yea rs) Strategies 1-3 3-5 5-10 Ongoing Participate with the Bristol Metropolitan Planning Organization (MPO) to coordinate on regional transportation matters affecting Washington County. Х Continue participation in Six-Year Improvement program to ensure Washington County's needs are reflected. Х Participate in all state, regional, and local transportation planning efforts as needed. Х Support recommended projects included in this chapter from VTrans 2035, the Surface Transportation Plan, 2035 Rural Long Range Transportation Plan, and the Bristol Urban Area Long-Range Transportation Plan Year 2035. Х Objective: To support and improve transportation projects designed to improve promote economic development opportunities.
-Timefr ame (Yea rs) Strategies 1-3 3-5 5-10 Ongoing Support airport and rail projects designed to improve safety, efficiency, access and capacity demand for business expansion and recruitment potential. Х Evaluate tourism opportunities provided by transportation projects such as the Virginia Byways program and the extension of passenger rail service through Washington County. Х Objective: To study and support alternatives for street design, modes of transportation and travel demand strategies.
-Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Support travel demand management strategies such as rideshare, car pooling, and park and ride lots. Х Encourage consideration for the accommodations of pedestrians and bicyclists in the planning of road projects. Х Study opportunities to improve public transportation options for the elderly and other non-drivers. Х Support the creation or extension of community bicycle and pedestrian networks. Х Support the extension of passenger rail service from Roanoke to Bristol. Х In coordination with land use objectives, study implementation of traditional neighborhood design which typically includes alternative street cross sections. Х
+Objective: To promote a safe, accessible, and efficient transportation network 1 Timeframe (Years) designed to serve residents, businesses, industries, and the general public.
+Strategies 1-3 3-5 5-10 Ongoing Support projects designed to improve safety and capacity along travel corridors and to manage congestion. Х Support projects designed to increase connectivity in the transportation network.
+X Utilize the Rural Roads program to maintain safe and effective transportation options while preserving the character of rural roads in Washington County. Х Work with VDOT to develop access management corridor plans along segments of highways where commercial or industrial growth is anticipated. Х Objective: To participate in long range transportation planning efforts with partner agencies to ensure the needs of Washington County residents are met.
+1 imefran ne (Yea rs) Strategies 1-3 3-5 5-10 Ongoing Participate with the Bristol Metropolitan Planning Organization (MPO) to coordinate on regional transportation matters affecting Washington County. Х Continue participation in Six-Year Improvement program to ensure Washington County's needs are reflected.
+X Participate in all state, regional, and local transportation planning efforts as needed.
+X Support recommended projects included in this chapter from VTrans 2035, the Surface Transportation Plan, 2035 Rural Long Range Transportation Plan, and the Bristol Urban Area Long-Range Transportation Plan Year 2035.
+X Objective: To support and improve transportation projects designed to improve promote economic development opportunities.
+Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Support airport and rail projects designed to improve safety, efficiency, access and capacity demand for business expansion and recruitment potential.
+X Evaluate tourism opportunities provided by transportation projects such as the Virginia Byways program and the extension of passenger rail service through Washington County.
+X

-Objective: To evaluate County administrative procedures to ensure administrative framework is in place for efficient transportation planning.
-Timeframe (Years) ars) Strategies 1-3 3-5 5-10 Ongoing Evaluate roadway bonding requirements for new subdivisions included in the Subdivision Ordinance and amend as needed. Х Review and revise Zoning Ordinance and Subdivision Regulations as needed to reflect recommendations included in the Comprehensive Plan. Х Consult with VDOT on all rezoning proposals that may substantially impact transportation on state highways. Х Consult with VDOT on site plan and subdivision plat submittals to gain insight on potential impacts of land development on state highways and work to find measures to mitigate such impacts. Х Consider development of system for prioritizing transportation improvement projects to make best use of limited funding. Х Consider creation of internal sytem to collect data regarding transportation concerns and needs reported by citizens and businesses. Х
+Objective: To study and support alternatives for street design, modes of transportation and travel demand strategies.
+Timeframe (Years) rs) Strategies Strategies 1-3 3-5 5-10 Ongoing Support travel demand management strategies such as rideshare, car pooling, and park and ride lots.
+X Encourage consideration for the accommodations of pedestrians and bicyclists in the planning of road projects. Х Study opportunities to improve public transportation options for the elderly and other non-drivers. Х Support the creation or extension of community bicycle and pedestrian networks. Х Support the extension of passenger rail service from Roanoke to Bristol.
+X In coordination with land use objectives, study implementation of traditional neighborhood design which typically includes alternative street cross sections.
+X Objective: To evaluate County administrative procedures to ensure administrative framework is in place for efficient transportation planning.
+Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Evaluate roadway bonding requirements for new subdivisions included in the Subdivision Ordinance and amend as needed.
+X Review and revise Zoning Ordinance and Subdivision Regulations as needed to reflect recommendations included in the Comprehensive Plan.
+X Consult with VDOT on all rezoning proposals that may substantially impact transportation on state highways.
+X Consult with VDOT on site plan and subdivision plat submittals to gain insight on potential impacts of land development on state highways and work to find measures to mitigate such impacts.
+X Consider development of system for prioritizing transportation improvement Х projects to make best use of limited funding.